hummingbot/hummingbot-site/docs/blog/posts/2019-04-crypto-exchange-types/index.md

 ![Example](./constant-product-mm.png)

-#### Automated exchanges and decentralization
+### AMMs and decentralization

-The elegance of the Automated Exchange is its simplicity: a simple contract, using basic arithmetic, that is free of control from any party.
+The elegance of the AMM is its simplicity: a simple contract, using basic arithmetic, that is free of control from any party.
 Automated exchanges rely on natural market forces to establish pricing.

 Since it's simply a smart contract, once deployed, the exchange can be accessed by anyone at any time, and not even the original creator of the exchange may be able to influence the exchange's behavior.

-> As mentioned in our [previous blog](../2019-04-hummingbot-vs-uniswap/index.md), we are working to integrate Automated Exchanges into Hummingbot, allowing Hummingbot users to act as arbitrageurs to generate profits but also help the exchanges keep pricing in-line with the market; it's a win-win.
+Hummingbot users can act as arbitrageurs to generate profits but also help the exchanges keep pricing in-line with the market; it's a win-win.

-#### Footnotes
+## Footnotes

 1. Exchanges may also allow for the specification of additional parameters for additional complexity and customization, such as order duration/expiration or other conditions (stop, limit).
 2. Unlike other market places, when applied to digital assets, the counterparty in an RFQ transaction facilitated by an RFQ protocol may only be *known* by their wallet address.